 Some EFMs will generate revenue from selling, renting, or loaning your employee's user data to the highest bidder.
 Some call it “Bulk Enrollment,” where your employees’ personally identifiable information is loaded onto a partner’s database, often without your employees’ consent.
 Others will collect aggregated user data and sell that information to data warehouses.

 Some discount programs will heavily promote a points or “rewards” program, offering prizes or extra value to incentivize frequent purchases.
 To pay for it, they entice users to make purchases on clearance or unpopular items that, after fees and taxes, will often cost more than retail.
 Additionally, the rewards threshold is set as high as $1,000 in total purchases before users can redeem any points.

 While an Employee Funded Model can be enticing because of the low barrier to entry, its business model prevents organizations from offering significant value.
-In the EFM model, engaging employees takes a back seat to recouping provider costs.
+In the EFM model, engaging your employees will take a back seat to the necessity of the provider recouping their costs.
 The average discount per transaction is in the range of 4%-12% per transaction.
 Consequently, most EFMs experience low usage and are forgotten by employees because they lack compelling value to keep them coming back.

 The Organization Funded Model (OFM)

 An Organization Funded Model discount network is funded by the company in the form of an annual or per-employee licensing fee.
 Discount programs using an OFM are incentivized to engage as many of your employees for as long as possible, in order to retain your organization as a paying client.

 OFMs are typically best suited for companies who want to engage their employees or use the discount program as a means of driving employee satisfaction or retention.